 Cedarcrest Park Splash Pad

 The small splash pad and playground is located adjacent to the Cedar Valley Church.
+This splash pad has a rubber tile floor!
 Park free in the church parking lot.

 Miller Park Splash Pad